twogood/twogood/README.md

 - ⚡ Fun fact: ...
 -->

-- 📅 I've been programming for about 30 years and professional developer for the last 20 of those
+- 📅 I've been programming for over 30 years and professional developer for more than 20 of those
 - 💙 I'm a big believer in Flutter & Dart but I also like Kotlin and C# a lot
 - 💼 Strategic advisor in app development @[Activout](https://activout.se)
 - 🏃‍♂️ I'm on a 4+ years runstreak